 Some areas may be particularly susceptible to changes in oceanographic processes, such as the West Extension situated in the oxygen minimum zone of the upper slope of the continental shelf (1,000-1,300 m), a unique area where oxygen concentrations are naturally and consistently low.
 Periodically, these low oxygen waters move onto the shelf and contribute to widespread hypoxic events.
 Wind-driven coastal upwelling is a primary driver of productivity in the California Current.
 As documented in Europe, wind power generation can reduce wind speed downwind of turbine arrays.
 Disruption of upwelling could also exacerbate deepwater hypoxia, since upwelling (and downwelling) processes are a major driver of renewal of oxygen conditions in coastal environments.
+Reduced wind speed downwind of turbine arrays could inhibit upwelling, which is a primary driver of productivity in the California Current.
 The potential effects of altered wind speeds on ocean processes in an area as large as the Call Area, in a region dominated by and dependent on upwelling have not been studied.
 The Council recommends that BOEM conduct scientific analyses and/or modeling to assess potential wind-generated effects on ocean processes in this region of the California Current.